 SA to French shareholder (15 % holding) — €100,000 dividend: Treaty rate: 5 % (participation ≥ 10 %) → withholding €5,000 → net €95,000.
 French taxation applies with €5,000 tax credit.

-The choice between direct holding (individual) and holding through a SOPARFI has a major impact on dividend taxation:
+The choice between direct holding by an individual and holding through a capital company used as a SOPARFI has a major impact on dividend taxation:

 | Holding method | Withholding | Dividend taxation |